 Service members spend much of their year in the cafeteria, making the lunchroom a welcoming place where it’s safe to try new and healthy foods.
-They learn quickly that the people who are most influential on what students eat are school food service professionals.
-So, many of our alums become just that.
+They learn quickly that the people who have the greatest influence on what students eat are school food service professionals, drawing many of them to this important line of work.

 This year we held a two-day School Food Leadership Training for service members and alumni interested in this career path.
 We brought together leaders in the field to share their expertise and help our participants build the skills and confidence they need to be a powerful force for health in schools.

 Director of Child Nutrition, North Monterey County Unified School District

 While in college, Sarah spent a summer as a product development intern for a major food company.
 While grateful for the opportunity, she realized that she wanted to do something that had a greater and more direct impact on creating a healthier food system.
 Sarah studied food science, and discovered her passion for nutrition while working on an organic farm in Massachusetts, where she became aware of the knowledge gap that exists for most people when it comes to understanding where their food comes from.
 This led to her FoodCorps service with New London Public Schools in Connecticut from 2013 to 2014, where she shared her love for food and wellness with the students.
 Sarah served directly with food service directors, managers, and cooks, and it was this hands-on experience that helped her fall in love with the work.
 Now she leads the school district in menu planning, food procurement, staff development, and more.